 Health History

 Any pre-existing conditions at the time of enrolment will be excluded from cover.
-For Tonkinese cats, this is especially relevant for conditions like amyloidosis, IBD, and dental disease.
-Getting cover before issues develop is worth considering.
+For Tonkinese cats, this is particularly relevant for dental disease, amyloidosis, and IBD.
+Enrolling before issues develop is worth considering for this breed.

 📍

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
-Access to feline specialist vets may also vary by location.
+Vet costs in Sydney, Melbourne, and Brisbane tend to be higher than in regional centres, which affects premiums.
+Access to feline specialist vets and veterinary dentistry may also vary by location.
+Tick risk in coastal NSW and Queensland adds a geographic factor.

 💰

-Choosing a higher excess or lower reimbursement percentage (e.g. 70% instead of 80%) reduces your premium.
-For Tonkinese cats with chronic conditions like IBD or asthma, lower excess amounts may be more practical given frequent claims.
+Choosing a higher excess or lower reimbursement percentage (for example 70% instead of 80%) reduces your premium.
+For Tonkinese cats with chronic conditions like IBD or dental disease, a lower excess may be more practical given the frequency of claims.

 📈